With Great Power Comes Great Perks

 - In The Simpsons, there is a Treehouse of Horror episode where both Lisa and Bart get superpowers.
 After getting his powers Bart declared "I must only use these powers to annoy!".
 He annoys bad guys.

 - My Little Pony: Friendship Is Magic, as shown in the page image.
 Admittedly, it must be hard to sew when you don't have hands.
-It overlaps with Mundane Utility as ponies with cutie marks fully utilize their special talents or powers in their everyday tasks and telekinesis seems to be one universal capability Equestrian unicorns.
+It overlaps with Mundane Utility as ponies with cutie marks fully utilize their special talents or powers in their everyday tasks and telekinesis seems to be the one universal capability possessed by all Equestrian unicorns.

 - The show is also consistent in depicting unicorn telekinesis as being fairly "weak", good only for small- or medium-sized objects at close range, and nowhere close to Dark Phoenix power levels.
 Unless, of course, you're Twilight Sparkle.
 Rarity (pictured) has been seen to shift around a few hundred pounds in various objects simultaneously, but that was in a musical number and may not count.